-The level of Earmarked Reserves (excluding Council and School Funds) decreased overall for the first time for a number of years, falling from a total of £95.8m to £92.5m the key movements are detailed earlier in this foreword.
-This also includes a significant increase of £2.4m from a change in the Minimum Revenue Provision (MRP) policy in 2017/18, which gave an in year saving which was taken to earmarked reserve to support the MTFP.
-While decreased this still provides the Council with a level of resilience against future uncertainties and risks, and also allows the smoothing of expenditure where the future impact on funding or expenditure is significant i.e. PFI reserves.
-As detailed in the earlier paragraph on reserves, the vast majority of these reserves are committed and therefore there is little scope to use these reserves for alternative purposes, including the funding of future budget pressures.
-However, the decrease in reserves in 2017/18 shows that there is now a change in the trend and the Council will likely be calling on reserves over the coming years to support the MTFP, Change/Efficiency programmes, and funding specific expenditure.
+The level of Earmarked Reserves (excluding Council and School Funds) as at 31st March 2018 totalled £92.6m, this has reduced slightly from the figures as at 31st March 2017 which was £95.8m.
+This is due to a number of planned transfers, the key movements are detailed earlier in this foreword.
+This also includes a significant increase of £2.4m from a change in the Minimum Revenue Provision (MRP) policy in 2017/18, which gave an in year saving which was taken to earmarked reserve to support the Medium Term Revenue Plan (MTFP).
+This provides the Council with a level of resilience against future uncertainties and risks, and also allows the smoothing of expenditure where the future impact on funding or expenditure is significant i.e. PFI reserves.
+The vast majority of these reserves are earmarked for specific purposes.